 When selecting boxes for moving house, the traditional cardboard box has been the go-to choice for home movers for many years.
-It is only recently that a new rival has emerged, in the form of the sturdy plastic crate.
+It is only recently that a new rival has emerged, in the form of the sturdy plastic moving boxes.

 Crate hire has seen a boom in recent years, with many home movers switching over from cardboard to plastic, but which is the best choice to pack your belongings?
 To help home movers make the right decision, we pit the cardboard box against it’s more modern rival to see who comes out on top.